eavise-kul/lightnet/docs/notes/02-examples.rst

    by the author of this package.
 The OpenCV example is just here for demonstration purposes.
 - train.py
    This script shows how to use the :mod:`lightnet.engine` to train a network on some arbitrary data.
-   This script uses the :class:`lightnet.models.DarknetData` dataset, which uses a file with paths to the images and assumes there are annotations for each image with the same name, but a ``.txt`` extension.
+   This script uses the :class:`lightnet.models.DarknetDataset` dataset, which uses a file with paths to the images and assumes there are annotations for each image with the same name, but a ``.txt`` extension.
 - test.py